This is a one man show. You get to speak with the technician directly. Over 23 years experience. Open to the public, hours by appointment only.

 when good parts are unobtainable.

-10) We may ask you
+10) I may ask you

 to procure the parts from the manufacturer.
 This is because of reason #9A through #9H.
 You